dgadling/provisions/recipes/flour-tortillas.md

 | Cholesterol (mg) | 53 | 4.4 |
 | Total Carbohydrate (g) | 265 | 22 |
 | Protein (g) | 46 | 4 |

+# Notes
+- When forming the balls the dough should weld back together.
+If it doesn't, dip your finger tips in water then rework.
+Add more water next time.
+- Butter flavored shortening is popular with Canadians
+- Try not to roll flat in more than 4-5 passes.
+The fewer the better